syphr42/recipes/docs/index.md

 title: Recipes
 ---

-*This site contains a collection of recipes that I find myself making repeatedly.
+*This site contains a collection of recipes that I find interesting.
 Attribution is recorded where it is known.*

 # Recent Additions